SantiagoNCarlos/qt6pi3b-32bits/README.md

 - Checkout this repository
 - Execute `./prepareSysroot.sh <RPI username> <RPI IP address>` This copies the Raspberry Pi's sysroot to your computer.
 Depending on your configuration, you may enter your RPi user's password three times.
 - Carefully look at the Dockerfile's "*PLEASE CUSTOMIZE THIS SECTION*" and edit it if necessary.
+Edit the modules and include only what you need, this will reduce the build time.
+Have in consideration that, in case you need specific modules, maybe you'll have to install aditional software to your raspberry (For example, I used MariaDB and had to install the mariadb packages)
-- Execute `docker build --tag qtpi/qtpi:1.0 .`
-  This will generate a Docker image while compiling and cross-compiling Qt.
+- Execute `docker build --tag qtpi/qtpi:1.0 .` (you may need to use `sudo`) This will generate a Docker image while compiling and cross-compiling Qt.
 Since most of the process is done here, it will take some time.
 - When the last step succeeded, you now have the complete environment ready for compiling Qt applications for your host / your computer as well as your Raspberry Pi.
 - At last, you should run a Docker container from the newly generated Docker image: `docker run -it --rm qtpi/qtpi:1.0`